pjazdzyk/unitility/README.md

-# UNITILITY - The Physics Unit Conversion Solution for Java
+# UNITILITY - The Ultimate Units of Measurement and Physical Quantity Converter

 Introducing <strong>UNITILITY</strong> - the Java library designed to simplify physics units conversion.
 With a wide range of value objects that represent commonly used physical quantities, this solution is built using plain Java for optimal speed and lightweight functionality.
-Whether you're looking to convert units within the same type or customize to meet your specific needs, UNITILITY offers quick and easy usage in your project, without any heavy frameworks, or external libraries.<p>
+Whether you're looking to convert units within the same type or customize to meet your specific needs, the UNITILITY **core** module offers quick and easy usage in your project, without requiring heavy frameworks or external libraries.
+Additional framework support is available through the extension modules. <br>
 **<span style="color: green;"> - Thread-Safe Architecture:</span>** Developed to ensure thread safety, allowing for concurrent access without compromising data integrity through the utilization of immutable objects. <br>
 **<span style="color: teal;"> - Kotlin and Groovy friendly:</span>** Developed to take some advantages of Kotlin and Groovy